Brasília: Culture

-As a venue for political events, music performances and movie festivals, Brasilia is a cosmopolitan city, with around 124 embassies, a wide range of restaurants and a complete infrastructure ready to host any kind of event.
+As a venue for political events, music performances and movie festivals, Brasília is a cosmopolitan city, with around 124 embassies, a wide range of restaurants and a complete infrastructure ready to host any kind of event.
 Not surprisingly, the city stands out as an important business/tourism destination, which is an important part of the local economy, with dozens of hotels spread around the federal capital.
 Traditional parties take place throughout the year.

 In June, large festivals known as "festas juninas" are held celebrating Catholic saints such as Saint Anthony of Padua, Saint John the Baptist, and Saint Peter.
 On 7 September, the traditional Independence Day parade is held on the Ministries Esplanade.
 Throughout the year, local, national, and international events are held throughout the city.
 Christmas is widely celebrated, and New Year's Eve usually hosts major events celebrated in the city.

 The city also hosts a varied assortment of art works from artists like Bruno Giorgi, Alfredo Ceschiatti, Athos Bulcão, Marianne Peretti, Alfredo Volpi, Di Cavalcanti, Dyllan Taxman, Victor Brecheret and Burle Marx, whose works have been integrated into the city's architecture, making it a unique landscape.
 The cuisine in the city is very diverse.
 Many of the best restaurants in the city can be found in the Asa Sul district.

 The city is the birthplace of Brazilian rock and place of origin of bands like: Legião Urbana, Capital Inicial, Aborto Elétrico, Plebe Rude and Raimundos.
-Brasilia has the Rock Basement Festival which brings new bands to the national scene.
-The festival is held in the parking Brasilia National Stadium Mané Garrincha.
+Brasília has the Rock Basement Festival which brings new bands to the national scene.
+The festival is held in the parking of the Brasília National Stadium Mané Garrincha.